andsens/docopt.sh/README.rst

 The variables ``$ship``, ``$move``, etc. are not set globally, but rather contained to the scope of the invoking function.
-You are however not restricted to calling ``eval "$(docopt "$@")"`` from a function, calling docopt outside of functions will work just fine and the variables will then be defined globally.
+You are however not restricted to calling ``eval "$(docopt "$@")"`` from a function, calling docopt outside of functions will work just as well and the variables will then be defined globally.

 Refreshing the parser